 What he arrived at is that the market consists of re-occurring patterns.
-The behaviour of the market down to trends is repetitive.
+The behavior of the market down to trends is repetitive.

 Learning to understand these cycles in the market is what makes a good forex trader.

-There over 15 forex chart patterns. but not many are useful.
-I will advise you test each one explained in this article on your own. but for me, head and shoulder pattern is the best.
+There are over 15 forex chart patterns.
+But not many are useful.
+I will advise you to test each one explained in this article on your own.
+But for me, the head and shoulder pattern is the best.

 Honestly, there is no definite answer to this.
-The best way to make profits with chart patterns is when you are able to combine a few to form a signal before placing any trade.
+The best way to make profits with chart patterns is when you can combine a few to form a signal before placing any trade.

 Forex chart patterns are a straightforward way to trade the forex market.
 Thereby, it can serve as useful artillery in trading.
 The most accurate chart pattern is the head and shoulders.

-Although before trading any of these patterns it is important to learn the rules of each one.
-A common is a neckline, which determines if the pattern is valid or not.
+Although before trading any of these patterns, it is important to learn the rules of each one.
+A common is a neckline, which determines whether the pattern is valid.

-Learn to correctly draw a neckline and also where to set the stop losses for each pattern as well!
+Learn to draw a neckline correctly and where to set the stop losses for each pattern!

 Here is a summary of the forex chart patterns we have explained in this article;